binjr/binjr/UNRELEASED.md

 * _[New]_ Embedded OpenJDK in application bundle has been updated to version 12.
 * _[New]_ Defaults to the new Shenandoah garbage collector with the "compact" heuristics, which allows for a larger maximum heap size while keeping actual memory usage reasonable when a large heap is no longer required.
 * _[Fixed]_ Unsightly UI theme application on start-up or when detaching tabs.
+* _[Fixed]_ If "Span crossair over all charts" is true and "auto scale Y axis" is off, then selecting a new time range using the mouse results in incorrectly changing the Y axis scale.